Being in a foreign country has its particular challenges -- and, yes, for all its similarities to America, Canada is still a foreign country.

 * Royal Ontario Museum, 100 Queens Park at Bloor Street West.
 "The ROM" is at the northern edge of Queen's Park, which includes the Ontario provincial Parliament complex and the University of Toronto, and is, essentially, next-door to Varsity Stadium.
 It is Canada’s answer to New York's Museum of Natural History.
 Museum stop on the Yonge-University Line, or St. George stop on the Yonge-University or Bloor-Danforth Lines.

 * Canada's Walk of Fame.
-This consists of stars embedded in sidewalks, similar to the Hollywood Walk of Fame in Los Angeles, except the honorees – 163, including 149 individuals and 14 duos or groups, since the most recent induction in 2014 – are from all walks of life.
+This consists of stars embedded in sidewalks, similar to the Hollywood Walk of Fame in Los Angeles, except the honorees – 168, including 154 individuals and 14 duos or groups, since the most recent induction in 2014 – are from all walks of life, 30 of them athletes.
+The only football player honored is Russ Jackson of the old Ottawa Rough Riders.
 It is centered on the sidewalk in front of Roy Thomson Hall.
 60 Simcoe Street at King Street.
 St. Andrew station.

 * CN Tower, 301 Front Street West at John Street.
 It rises 1,815 feet above the ground, but with only its central elevator shaft and its 1,122-foot-high observation deck habitable, the Council on Tall Buildings and Urban Habitat (CTBUH) ruled that it was never a candidate for the title of "the world's tallest building."
 From 1975 until Burj Khalifa opened in Dubai in 2007, it was officially listed as "the world's tallest freestanding structure."
 The CN stood for Canadian National railways, but with their bankruptcy and takeover by VIA Rail, the CN now stands for Canada's National Tower.